SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Using_dashboard_feeds/Configuring_GQI_feeds.md

 ### Sort

 Available from dataMiner 10.2.11/10.3.0 onwards.
 Sorts the data based on a specific column.
-When you select this operator, you will also need to select the column to sort by and indicate whether sorting should happen in ascending order.
+When you select this operator, you will need to select the column to sort by.
 By default, sorting happens in descending order.
+To sort in ascending order instead, select the *Ascending* checkbox.

 ### Top X